College Catalog Fall 2016 - Spring 2017

 Business Administration - AAS

 The Instructional Program

 SUNY Delhi's Business Administration program is designed to prepare students for successful business careers or continued management education.
-The Associate in Applied Science program (A.A.S.) in Business Administration is primarily for students who, after obtaining their degree at Delhi, plan either to pursue a career in business or transfer to a four-year college or university.
+The Associate's in Applied Science program (AAS) in Business Administration is primarily for students who, after obtaining their degree at Delhi, plan either to pursue a career in business or transfer to a four-year college or university.

-The Business Administration program is designed so that students, in addition to taking required courses, may concentrate on a chosen topical area.
+The Business Administration program is designed so that in addition to taking required courses, students may concentrate on a chosen topical area.
 These electives broaden graduates' employment opportunities in business, retailing, wholesaling, and service industries.
-Even greater flexibility is achieved by allowing students to take six credit hours of unrestricted electives.

 SUNY Curriculum Code: 0632

 SUNY General Education Requirements: Students who intend to receive AA, AS, or baccalaureate degrees must satisfy SUNY and campus General Education (GE) requirements to graduate.
 Students should be aware that GE requirements may vary by academic program.
 Consult with your academic advisor.
 For general information, see the "General Education" section of this catalog.

 AAS and AOS degree students may not be required to fulfill General Education (GE) requirements; however, any student who may wish to transfer should complete as many GE courses as possible.
 Consult with your academic advisor.

 Technical Standards: In addition to academic requirements, all applicants must also be able to meet the minimum Technical Standards for the program, with or without reasonable accommodation.

 |BUSI 105||Orientation to Business||1|